CodingAvenue/codestop-course-php-oop/content/Encapsulation/Encapsulation.facts.md

 `Encapsulation` is achieved by keeping each object state `private` inside a class that restricts other objects to directly access this state.

+`Accessors` and `Mutators` are used by objects in accessing and changing the values of the class properties defined as `private` or `protected`.

 An object is not allowed to directly access and change its properties.
 It can only access and change the values of its properties through `public` methods.

 Code: